-Generally speaking, the user must modify the template file to configure the cross navigation in order to declaire the output parameters of the document.
+Generally speaking, the user must modify the template file using the designer to configure the cross navigation in order to declaire the output parameters of the document.
 We remember that the output parameters definition is discussed in Cross Navigation section of Analytical document chapter of this manual.

-5.14.3.4.1 Cross navigation on members
+1.10.1.3.4.1 Cross navigation on members

-To activate the cross navigation on a member means that the user can click on a member of a dimension to be sent and visualize a target document.
-The first type of navigation can be set by editing the OLAP query template.
+To activate the cross navigation on a member means that the user can click on a member of a dimension to send its value and visualize a target document.
+The first type of navigation can be set by directly editing the OLAP query template or by using the Knowage designer, as described in previous OLAP designer section.
 In the first case you need to add a section called "clickable" inside the MDX query tag.
-In fact,
+In particular:

 - the attribute value is equal to the hierarchy level containing the member(s) that shall be clickable; - the element represents the parameter that will be passed to the destination document.
-The name attribute is the URI of the parameter that will be passed to the target document.
-The value 0 represents the currently selected member, as a convention: this value will be assigned to the parameter whose URI is null.
+The name attribute is the URL of the parameter that will be passed to the target document.
+The value 0 represents the currently selected member, as a convention: this value will be assigned to the parameter whose URL is null.